 Morgellons disease (MD) is a rare disorder characterized by the presence of fibers underneath, embedded in, and erupting from unbroken skin or slow-healing sores.
 Some people with the condition also experience a sensation of crawling, biting, and stinging on and in their skin.

-Over 14,000 families are affected by MD according to the Morgellons Research Foundation (MRF).
-In a study by the Centers for Disease Control and Prevention (CDC) that included 3.2 million participants, the prevalence of MD was 3.65 cases per 100,000 participants.
-The same study showed MD is most often seen in white, middle-aged women.
-Another study showed that people are at a higher risk for MD if they:
+More than 14,000 families are affected by MD according to the Morgellons Research Foundation.
+In a 2012 study by the Centers for Disease Control and Prevention (CDC) that included 3.2 million participants, the prevalence of MD was 3.65 cases per 100,000 participants.

 - have Lyme disease